 There are several reasons why injuries and deaths within manufacturing jobs are so common.
 It could be the simple fact that factories are generally very noisy environments, making it hard to alert members of staff of an incoming danger or for those who have been injured to alert their colleagues.
 Perhaps the biggest risks within manufacturing jobs come from contact with heavy machinery.

 In order to protect manufacturing workers, employers must ensure that all staff have the proper training and PPE before using any machinery/equipment.
 Heavy machinery must also be inspected regularly to detect potential faults before they become hazardous.
+To make it easier for staff to call for help in an emergency, employers could also consider a lone alarm.

 4. HGV Driver